muarshad01/LLM/Notes/lecture33_notes.md

 #### Finetuning Types
 1. Instruction finetuning
 * Training a language on a set of tokens using specific instructions
+* Can handle broader set of tasks
+* Larger datasets, greater computational power needed
+* LoRA / QLoRA
+* LoRA: Two smaller martices that approximate a larger martirx are fine-tuned.
 2. classification finetuning
 * Model is trained to recognise a specific set of class labels, such as spam or no spam